frizinak/drp/README.md

 wont work out of the box yet, will try to get to it soon.

-if you don't mind tinkering you could change `provdir` to the dir where you clone frizinak/provision.sh and change all occurrences of friz.pro to whatever domain you've added to digital ocean, if any.
+if you don't mind tinkering you could change `provdir` to the dir where you cloned frizinak/provision.sh and change all occurrences of friz.pro to whatever domain you've added to digital ocean, if any.

 # in short:

 wraps provision.sh to create a droplet and provision it

-use a systemd-inotify-rsync user service to upload files to the droplet
+creates and manages a systemd-inotify-rsync user service to upload files to the droplet

 (seems to be the fastest way to sync files out of all methods i've tried, except for nfs which is way to inconvenient, you know ports and stuff.
 Seemingly faster or identical performance to my local vagrant+nfs setup ymmv)